merondun/puzzler/README.md

 ![Puzzler](/examples/figs/logo.png)

-Simple check-point based shell script for high-throughput genome assembly.
+Simple check-point aware shell script for high-throughput genome assembly.

 > What's it for?!

-Making many genomes.
-Partiuclarly useful for pangenomics.
-Primarily designed for SLURM resources using `apptainer`.
+Making many genomes, with a focus on pangenomics.
+Primarily designed for SLURM resources which can use containers.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->